miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 Telnet or secure ones like SSH (PuTTY, OpenSSH, Terminus, etc.).
 So if you can log in and connect over a text-only terminal connection, you can use usually at least find vi on that computer and start editing text-files.

+Terminal connections to computers has been around longer than graphical desktop connections, and will be around longer still by virtue of being both less resource intensive and more suitable to scaling and automation.

 ### The Timeless Value of Text Manipulation Skills